 bar sherlock seoul

-Seoul is full of themed bars, so I wasn’t surprised to stumble across this Sherlock Holmes-themed bar, and I absolutely loved every second of my visit.
+Seoul is full of themed bars, so I wasn’t surprised to stumble across this Sherlock Holmes-themed one, and I absolutely loved every second of my visit.
 As soon as we sat down, we were handed a menu that looked like an old rolled-up map, along with a magnifying glass.
 Not that the text was THAT small, but still very cool.

 bar sherlock seoul